Red Sox vs. Orioles MLB Betting Odds, Trends & Prediction

 Red Sox vs. Orioles MLB Betting Trends

-The total has gone OVER in 5 of Boston’s last 7 games on the road
+Red Sox are 5-1 SU in their last 6 games on the road

-The total has gone UNDER in 16 of Baltimore’s last 22 games when playing at home against Boston

-Over/Under has gone UNDER in 5 of Boston’s last 6 games played on a Tuesday

 Red Sox vs. Orioles MLB BETTING PREDICTION